 - Power Modes: Some back shavers offer a power burst button to cut through thick and coarse hair follicles.
 Therefore, if you have dense coverage throughout your entire back, this mode can be a game-changer.

-The 6 Best Back Shavers of 2021 Reviewed
+Best Back Shavers of 2021 Reviewed

 - Stainless steel razor blades resist corrosion